 Methods

 A full description of the methods was provided in the original review (8), so we have not repeated them here and instead include them in Additional File 1.
+In brief, we searched the Cochrane Central Register of Controlled Trials (CENTRAL) to May 2020, MEDLINE in Ovid (1966 to May 2020) and Ovid Embase (1980 to May 2020).
 The search terms used to identify relevant trials in the original and updated review is presented in Additional File 2.
 Table 1 displays a summary of the inclusion and exclusion criteria.
 In the original review we excluded the comparison between midazolam and dexmedetomidine because there was a Cochrane protocol focusing specifically on that comparison.
 That protocol has been abandoned.
 For this reason, we now included the dexmedetomidine comparison.
 The other difference in methods between the published Cochrane review and this update was the selection of primary outcomes.
 For this update, we refined the primary and secondary outcomes based on recommendations from the Sedation Consortium on Endpoints and Procedures for Treatment, Education, and Research Recommendations (SCEPTER) about core outcome domains in clinical trials of in procedural sedation, which were published after our initial review.(9) Recommended core outcomes measures from SCEPTER included sedation level, proceduralist satisfaction and patient-centered outcomes, such as pain.
+Two authors independently performed screening and study selection as well as performed risk of bias assessments using the Cochrane ‘Risk of bias’ tool.
+Meta-analytic estimates for outcomes reported by two or more studies were calculated.
+As all types of procedures were included, it was possible that intervention effect could have varied across studies.
+For this reason, we expected a random-effects model would be most suitable.
+A fixed-effect model was considered when smaller values of the I2 statistic were first observed.
+There was an insufficient number of studies to perform subgroup analyses based on age, type of procedure and medical specialty or sensitivity analyses for trials rated low versus moderate or high risk of bias.
+We used the GRADE system to assess the quality of evidence and created summary of findings tables.

 Table 1.
 Inclusion and exclusion criteria